 At age 12, my grandfather had me start a happiness project.
 He was an educator, a high school principal, a lifelong learner, a historian, a writer, cultural globetrotter, world traveler, and realist of war, peace, love, and kindness.
 And one of the most influential individuals in my life and LENS, providing me tools to express my voice and leadership.
 He embodied ‘Youth Indicators.’

-Because of an adult who understood youth voice and leadership, my LENS shifted and held stronger!
+Because of an adult who understood youth voice and leadership, my LENS shifted and everything I work on is dedicated to him and that voice!